-RULE OF THE CLASSROOM:
+RULES OF THE CLASSROOM:

-The use of any non-life sustaining electronic devices (i.e. phones, laptops, game systems, calculators, etc.) are prohibited during lectures/exams without consent of the instructor.
-Please turn them off prior to the beginning of all lectures/exams.
+Rule #1.
+The use of any non-life sustaining electronic devices (i.e. phones, laptops, game systems, etc.) are prohibited during lectures without consent of the instructor.
+No electronic devices are permitted during any exams.
+Please turn them off before arriving to the classroom.
 Failure to comply with this rule may result in your dismissal from the classroom.